 Although Málaga is amongst the safest cities in Europe, there are a few areas to avoid.

 As in many cities, the level of crime goes hand in hand with levels of deprivation.
 Although they fall short of being downright dangerous, La Palma / La Palmilla, the area around Cruz Verde street and some areas of El Palo and Trinidad are best avoided.

 It is unlikely that you would visit these areas of Málaga as a tourist.

 Where Should a Solo Traveller Stay in Málaga?

 One of the main priorities of solo female travellers is keeping safe whilst travelling alone.
 This is especially the case for women who are travelling alone for the first time.

 Spain is a superb solo travel destination.
-It is not only one of the best places to travel alone in Europe, but also one of the best global solo travel destinations.
+It is one of the best places to travel alone in Europe and one of the best global solo travel destinations.

 If you are a solo traveller, I recommend that you stay in Málaga Old Town or the Soho area.
 I stayed in both of these neighbourhoods as a female solo traveller and felt safe.